 Edited to add these photos.
 The color seems to change with the light.
 Still loving these floors!

-Besides the floor, I got the rest of the painting done.
+Besides the stained concrete floor, I got the rest of the painting done.
 We also got the bar mostly built and the cabinets brought into the room.
 Almost everything has been purchased.
 We are ready!
 (To be done…)

 If you liked this post, next week, I will be sharing a super fun affordable way to update/make kitchen countertops.
 I cannot wait to share this source because I am so excited to use the product!